On Vector Spaces with Formal Infinite Sums: Based strong vector spaces

-\begin{rmk} The $\cF= \cF^{\bot\bot}$ are those corresponding to closed subsets of $\hat{\Gamma} \setminus \Gamma$ which are equal to the closure of their interior.
-In particular maximal non trivial bornologies on infinite sets (thus corresponding to points) never have this property: they are always such that $(\cF^{\bot\bot})^\sim=\cP(\Gamma)$.
-Many used bornologies though have it. \end{rmk}
+\begin{remark} The bornologies $\cF$ such that $\cF= \cF^{\bot\bot}$ are those corresponding to closed subsets of $\beta\Gamma \setminus \Gamma$ which are equal to the closure of their interior.
+In particular, if $\Gamma$ is infinite, maximal non trivial bornologies on $\Gamma$ (which correspond to points) never have this property: they are always such that $(\cF^{\bot\bot})^\sim=\cP(\Gamma)$.
+Though many bornologies used in the literature have it. \end{remark}